rougin/transcribe/README.md

 > [!NOTE]
 > If the required table and columns were not specified, its default values are the same from the above-example (e.g., `locales` for table, and `locale`, `name`, and `text` values for the columns).

-Then use the same `get` method from `Transcribe` class to get the localized word from the database:
+Then use the same `get` method from `Transcribe` class to get the localized word from the database table:

 ``` php
 // index.php